Department of Biological, Environmental and Rural Sciences

 Edward Llwyd Building

 Dr Yadav has broad background in genetics, physiology and genomics, and applies such knowledge in understanding and breeding of novel traits in crops varieties.
-His research, in the last more than two decades, has focussed on capturing and translating naturally occurring genetic variations present in crops germplasm for ‘public good’ outcomes.
+His research, in the last three decades, has focussed on capturing and translating naturally occurring genetic variations present in crops germplasm for ‘public good’ outcomes.
 He has particular interests in applying modern genetics and genomics tools into plant breeding programmes to hasten crop improvement in temperate forage grasses (Lolium perenne), and tropical millets (Pennisetum glaucum, Eleusine coracana), leading to enhanced food, nutrition, health, and environmental outcomes at global scale.
 To achieve such scientific goals, he collaborates extensively with academic, industrial (Unilever, Hindustan Unilever, Germinal Holdings), and ‘not for profit’ inter-governmental organizations (such as CGIAR (ICRISAT & IRRI), FAO, IAEA) across the world and passionate about pursuing ‘international development’ goals via sustainable agricultural developments.
-Dr Yadav currently is a member of BBSRC’s follow-on-fund (FOF) committee; panel member of BBSRC’s Industrial Strategy Challenge Fund (ISCF), Academic editor of PlosOne; and sits in the panel of experts for Newton Fund, GCRF and InnovateUK.
+Dr Yadav currently is a member of BBSRC’s follow-on-fund (FOF) committee; panel member of BBSRC’s Industrial Strategy Challenge Fund (ISCF), Academic editor of PlosOne; and sits on the panel of experts for Newton Fund, GCRF and InnovateUK.

 Dr Rattan Yadav is a Reader in Plant Genomics and Breeding at the Institute of Biological, Environmental & Rural Sciences (IBERS) of the Aberystwyth University.
 He received his PhD degree from the University of Sussex and subsequently undertook post-doctoral research at the International Rice Research Institute (IRRI) in the Philippines before coming to Aberystwyth in 1996.